 Because the Committee believes in further linking the interests of management and the stockholders, the Company maintains stock ownership guidelines for its executives.
 The guidelines specify the number of shares that DENTSPLY's executive management should accumulate and hold within six (6) years of the date of appointment to the executive position.
-"Stock ownership" is defined to include stock owned by the officer directly, stock owned indirectly through the Company's retirement Plans, including SERP and DSSP, and stock awarded pursuant to the equity incentive program, other than stock options.
+"Stock ownership" is defined to include stock owned by the officer directly, stock owned indirectly through the Company's retirement Plans, including SERP and DSSP, and equity awards pursuant to the equity incentive program, other than stock options.
 Under the current guideline established by the Committee, executives are required to own Company common stock equal in value to a multiple of their base salary, as set forth below:

 Chief Executive Officer 5X

+President and Chief Financial Officer 3X

-Chief Operating Officer 3X
+Executive Vice President and Chief Operating Officer 3X

 Senior Vice Presidents 2X

 Vice Presidents 1X

-All NEOs in their current positions were in compliance with the Stock Ownership Guidelines as of the end of 2012.
+All NEOs in their current positions were in compliance with the Stock Ownership Guidelines as of the end of 2013.